Slals/golog-serv/README.md

 You can edit them from Dockerfile.

-DEBUG_PATH is the path used to save debug files.
+`DEBUG_PATH` is the path used to save debug files.

-PAGE_TITLE is the page title of the logger page.
+`PAGE_TITLE` is the page title of the logger page.

+`SLACK_WEBHOOK` is to send message to a channel.

 ## Usage